Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds: Main results

 \begin{definition} Consider the topology on $\Lambda_{0}\cap\left\{ I\in\left[ 0,1\right] \right\} $ induced by $\Lambda_{0}$.
 We say that an open set $ S\subset\Lambda_{0}\cap\left\{ I\in\left[ 0,1\right] \right\} $ is a strip in $\Lambda_{0}$ iff

-(Recall that we consider $\mathbb{T}=\mathbb{R}/\mathrm{mod}\, 2\pi$; the interval $I\in[0,1]$ is a strict subset of $[0,2\pi)$.
+(Recall that we consider $\mathbb{T}=\corTypo{\mathbb{R}\, \mathrm{mod}\, 2\pi}$; the interval $I\in[0,1]$ is a strict subset of $[0,2\pi)$.
 Since $S$ is open in the topology induced on $\Lambda_{0}\cap\left\{ I\in \left[ 0,1\right] \right\} $ we require that it contains points with $I=0 $ and $I=1$.) \end{definition}

 We refer to $S$ as a `strip' because usually we would choose it to be of the shape as in the left hand side of Figure \ref{fig:strips}.
-In principle though a strip migh look differently, for instance as on the right hand side plot in figure \ref{fig:strips}.
-(Provided that conditions from below corollary are fulfilled, the result holds regardless from the shape of the `strip'.)
+In principle though a strip \corTypo{might }look differently, for instance as on the right hand side plot in figure \ref{fig:strips}.

 In subsequent two theorems we consider two strips $S^{+}$ and $S^{-}$.
 The strip $S^{+}$ is used to validate diffusion in $I$, which increases $I$ by order one.
 The strip $S^{-}$ will be used to prove diffusion in which $I$ decreases by order one.